Vanilla-OS/documentation/articles/en/packaging.md

 Title: Packaging
 Description: Find out how to package software and libraries for Vanilla OS.
 PublicationDate: 2023-06-10
+Authors:
-Authors: Contributors of Vanilla OS
+  - Contributors of Vanilla OS
+Tags:
+  - packages
+  - contributing
 ---

 Packaging is the process of creating a package for a software or library, so that